 This component is required to produce knowledge and capture lessons, including prototype concrete resilience building interventions, suitable for replication and scaling up in communities and larger coastal areas in other countries in West Africa.
 This component is also required to develop enabling institutional and legal frameworks for the operation and sustainability of this project but also to improve cooperation in the region.
 Even though regional cooperation is challenging, it is the most sustainable way to face the existing issues.
 It has proven to be successful in many places, particularly where the issue addressed represented a priority challenge to the countries affected.
 Efforts to build trust and coordinate efforts will help policymakers and community chiefs to protect the lives and livelihoods of the people in the region and allow their countries to build on the development gains made in recent years rather than see them rolled back as a result of climate change.

-Table 5 below provides an overview of possible concrete interventions as identified by in response to community needs.
+Table 5 below provides an overview of possible concrete interventions as identified by Arcadis in response to community needs.
 During the full proposal phase these possible interventions will be ‘matched’ with community priorities and suitable contexts, including manageable potential environmental and social impacts and risks.

 Table 5: Concrete intervention options (under components 3 and 4) – to be matched with community priorities and feasibility and environmental and social impacts and risk selection criteria during the full proposal development phase.
 Analysis / assessment conducted in cooperation with Arcadis in target area.
 For more details see annex 3.
 The intervention highlighted ‘green’ will be considered for implementation; thus, these will be further analysed during the full proposal development phase (if matched with authority and community priorities).
 Relocation will only be considered when requested by communities and if local circumstances allow it (i.e. low risks).
 The interventions written in red can be regarded as innovative techniques.